-Owned by Scourie Estate and managed in partnership with the Scottish Wildlife Trust, Handa Island is a beautiful place and a fantastic day trip.
+Managed by the Scottish Wildlife Trust (SWT) as a nature reserve, Handa Island is a beautiful place and a fantastic day trip.

-Handa Island boasts magnificent sea cliffs on its northern and western sides and hosts one of the largest seabird breeding colonies in North West Europe.
+Magnificent sea cliffs on the northern and western sides of the island host one of the largest seabird breeding colonies in N.W Europe.
 These dramatic sea cliffs rise vertically from the Atlantic and during the summer months are home to around 100,000 breeding seabirds including internationally important numbers of guillemots and razorbills.

 The cliffs form the focal point for the island with stunning views north to Cape Wrath and south to the point of Stoer.
 During the breeding season the cliffs come alive, the continual flurry of activity, the sounds and the smells of the colony form an impressive spectacle.
 From the cliff path you can observe the nesting bird's daily activities from nest building at the start of the season to feeding chicks and defending broods from marauding predators such as the great skua as the season progresses.
 Kittiwakes and fulmars nest on the cliff ledges and a small number of puffins breed in burrows that line the cliff edges.